-Mild strains and sprains can usually be diagnosed based on a medical history—including a review of the method of injury and the symptoms—and a physical examination by a health care provider.
-In cases of more severe strains and sprains, especially when there is weakness or loss of function, an X-ray may be taken to rule out a fractured (broken) or herniated (bulging) disc as the cause of the back pain.
+Mild strains and sprains can usually be diagnosed based on medical history—including a review of the method of injury and the symptoms—and a physical examination by a health care provider.
+In cases of more severe strains and sprains, especially when there is weakness or loss of function, an X-ray may be taken to rule out a fracture (broken) or herniated (bulging) disc as the cause of the back pain.

-The treatment for strains and sprains is similar, and often done in two phases.
+The treatment for strains and sprains is similar and often done in two phases.
 The goal of the first phase is to reduce the pain and spasm.
 The second stage of treating a strain or sprain is rehabilitation.
 During this stage, a physician often prescribes physical therapy to get an individual back to normal function.
 Recommended treatment options include the following:

-Regular chiropractic treatment (1 visit per month) is recommended for patients once their treatment plan is completed and symptoms have resolved or have become manageable.
+Regular chiropractic treatment (1 visit per month) is recommended for patients once their strained muscle treatment plan is completed and symptoms have resolved or have become manageable.
 Due to various stresses on the body(exercise, sports, stress, over-use, gravity, etc.). the spine and joints will compress over time.
 Regular chiropractic care has been shown to help slow down the degenerative effects on the spine by restoring normal joint movement.